ukayani/scalator-ecs/akka-cluster-post.md

 Node A->Seed 2: I'm joining!
 Seed 1-->Node A: ...
-Hi Node A note right of Node A: Node A ignores it note right of Seed 2: Tells everyone about Node A
-Seed 2->Seed 1: FYI, Node A is joining
+Hi Node A note right of Node A: Node A ignores it note right of Seed 2: Tells everyone about Node A Joining Seed 2->Seed 1: FYI, Node A is joining
 Seed 1-->Seed 2: Cool story bro!
 Seed 2-->Node A: You're in, homie!